jessicarush/react-notes/create_react_app.md

 import `./Message.css`
 ```

-It is also conventional to add a `className` that is the component name to the top-level html element that is being returned.
+It is also conventional to add a `className` that is the same as the component name to the top-level html element that is being returned.
 All sub-item styles should be prefixed with this name.
 For example:

 ```javascript
 class Message extends Component {